callstack/ts-regex-builder/docs/Examples.md

 ## Hex color validation

-This regex validate whether given string is a valid hex color, with 6 or 3 hex digits.
+This regex validates whether a given string is a valid hex color, with 6 or 3 hex digits.

 ```ts
 const hexDigit = charClass(digit, charRange('a', 'f'));